KmolYuan/Pyslvs-UI/README.md

 **Windows**:

-If you are using 64 bit OS with 64bit Python.
-There's two options:
+There's two options to choose SDK:

 1. Using Microsoft Visual Studio.
 You can get it from [here][visualstudio-link], then startup the Visual Studio Community and install Windows SDK.
 1. Using [Msys 2][msys].
 It is based on MinGW 64-bit version.